LOOSE-LIPS/loose-lips-2.0/src/routes/blog/sheik-nyadh-not-your-average-dancehall-instrumental/index.md

 banner:
   - imported/sheik-nyadh-not-your-average-dancehall-instrumental/image1191.jpeg
 description: >-
-  You may have heard N.Y.A.D.H&nbsp;during these past 6 years on Rinse, NTS or on a steamy dancefloor..
-Well now, this fiery riddim from Sheik has finally and officially dropped alongside the vocal mashup version! &#39;Ave it.
-Out now on digital &#8211; Order: https://sdsheik.bandcamp.com/album/n-y-a-d-h-not-your-average-dancehall https://soundcloud.com/sheikmusicldn [...]Read More...
+  You may have heard N.Y.A.D.H;during these past 6 years on Rinse, NTS or on a steamy dancefloor..
+Well now, this fiery riddim from Sheik has finally and officially dropped alongside the vocal mashup version! ;Ave it.
+Out now on digital ; Order: https://sdsheik.bandcamp.com/album/n-y-a-d-h-not-your-average-dancehall https://soundcloud.com/sheikmusicldn [...]Read More...
 published: true